 - Select the site, and hit the

-- Once done, restart Chrome and check if that site stands unblocked or not.
+- Once done, restart Chrome and check whether that site stands unblocked.

 Make Changes to the Host File

 In some instances, the network administrator could modify the host file and block the sites that don’t fall under their approved domains.
-They do so by adding the IPv4 loopback traffic (127.0.0.1) to the host file followed by the desired URL.
-While this may sound a little bit technical, however bypassing this is quite an easy task, granted you have the administrative rights.
+They add the IPv4 loopback traffic (127.0.0.1) to the host file, followed by the desired URL.
+While this may sound a bit technical, bypassing this is quite an easy task, granted you have administrative rights.

-- If you have the required permission, then launch the File Explorer on your PC.
+- If you have the required permission, then launch File Explorer on your PC.

 - Here you should see the Hosts file, right-click and select Open With > Notepad.

-- Now scroll to the end of the page, and if you find something along the lines of 127.0.0.1 www.example.com.
+- Now scroll to the end of the page if you find something along the lines of 127.0.0.1 www.example.com.

 - Remove that entire line with the website URL.

-As an example, the below host file is blocking Facebook, to unblock it, we have just had to delete the highlighted lines.
+For example, the below host file is blocking Facebook; to unblock it, we just had to delete the highlighted lines.